Ruminations (album)

 Ruminations is the seventh solo studio album by American musician Conor Oberst, released on October 14, 2016 on Nonesuch Records.
 An expanded edition of the album featuring five bonus tracks was released on July 23, 2021.

 Background

 On October 28, 2015, in the midst of Desaparecidos' tour for their second studio album Payola, it was announced that Conor Oberst had been hospitalized due to "laryngitis, anxiety, and exhaustion," according to a press release.
 The entirety of Desaparecidos' remaining tour dates were cancelled and Oberst returned to his hometown of Omaha to recuperate.
-Oberst spent the following months in Omaha, where he wrote and recorded the songs that make up Ruminations.
+Oberst spent the following months in Omaha, where he wrote and recorded the songs that makeup Ruminations.

 Recording

-The album was recorded in February of 2016 at ARC Studios in Oberst's native Omaha, Nebraska, with the recording process taking just two days.
+The album was recorded in February 2016 at ARC Studios in Oberst's native Omaha, Nebraska, with the recording process taking just two days.
 The album was engineered by Ben Brodin, mixed by Mike Mogis and mastered by Bob Ludwig.